selimkuzucu/ULC-CENG502/README.md

 where $\epsilon_i$ corresponds to the epistemic uncertainty for that sample and $r$ being a hyperparameter to weight the uncertainty and the probability from GMM.

--The authors then apply thresholding based on hyperparameter $\tau$ to decide which samples are considered clean and which samples are considered noisy.
+- The authors then apply thresholding based on hyperparameter $\tau$ to decide which samples are considered clean and which samples are considered noisy.
 At this stage, the noisy samples are discarded as being unlabeled.
 - Finally, label of the cleaned samples are also refined based on the following equation:

 <p align="center">